Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Battalion - Balkans - Captain Cao-Van

-Captain Cao-Van, commander of the 3rd Company, Legion Battalion at Gallipoli in 1915.
-Born in French Indochina, he is wounded during the fights of 1-2 May 1915.
-In Algeria in 1917, he will lead a Mounted Company, 2e RE.
+Captain Cao-Van, commander of the 3rd Company Legion Battalion at Gallipoli in 1915.
+Born in French Indochina, he was wounded during the battles of May 1-2, 1915.
+In Algeria in 1917, when commanding a Mounted Company, he became famous for discovering black coal fields in the desert.

-From May 8 to 9, the Allied attempt to advance continued.
-France’s 1st Division of General Masnou removed the spur of Kereves Dere and the ANZAC troops removed first Ottoman trenches situated around Krithia.
+From May 8 to 9, the Allies continued their advance.
+France’s 1st Division, under General Masnou, reached the Kereves Dere ravine, while ANZAC troops seized the first Ottoman trenches near Krithia.

-During these ten days of merciless and relentless struggle, the legionnaires and zouaves were competing in enthusiasm and heroism.
-Unfortunately, almost all officers and NCOs of the 1er RMA were killed or wounded again, and therefore many acts of bravery would remain forever unknown.
+During these few days of merciless struggle, the legionnaires and zouaves fought with remarkable courage and determination.
+Unfortunately, almost all the officers and NCOs of the 1er RMA were once again either killed or wounded, leaving many of the heroic acts undocumented.

-Also in late May, the 2nd Division (General Bailloud) arrived in the Dardanelles to reinforce the CEO, including the 2e RMA.
-As of May 29, the 1er RMA battalion of the 3rd Zouaves was therefore replaced by a 2e RMA battalion of the 4th Zouaves.
-Since then, the 1er RMA had been composed of the Legion Battalion and two battalions of the 4th Zouaves.
+Meanwhile, France’s CEO in Gallipoli was reinforced by the 2nd Infantry Division (General Bailloud), including a newly created 2e RMA.
+On May 29, the 1er RMA’s 3rd Zouaves battalion was replaced by a 2e RMA battalion, drawn from the 4th Zouaves.
+From that point, the 1er RMA consisted of the Legion Battalion and two 4th Zouaves battalions.

-Sir General Ian Hamilton with his French counterpart, General Gouraud, the new commander-in-chief of the CEO, May 1915.
-A few weeks later, General Gouraud is seriously wounded by a shell and will lose his right arm.
+Sir General Ian Hamilton, commander-in-chief of the allied troops at Gallipoli, with his French counterpart, General Gouraud, the new commander-in-chief of the CEO, May 1915.
+A few weeks later, General Gouraud was seriously wounded by a shell that amputated his right arm.

 French soldiers near Kereves Dere.